 Receive emergency notification: Find out about the ways that you can receive emergency notifications from UNCG, including text messaging, computer pop-up notifications and RSS feeds.
 Learn more about emergency notification.

 Click here to learn how to sign up for emergency text messaging

 The University Emergency Notification System is a communication tool used to notify the campus community about any situation or condition that could threaten the safety of individuals on campus.
 There are three types of messages delivered by the system:

-- Alerts (Emergency Notification) - An incident or condition that requires immediate attention.
+- Alerts (Emergency Alerts) – An incident or condition that requires immediate attention.
 (Required by the Clery Act)

-- Notices (Timely Warning) - A message sent about crimes that have already occurred but represent an ongoing threat.
+- Notices (Timely Warnings) – A message sent about crimes that have already occurred but represent an ongoing threat.
 (Required by the Clery Act)

 - Test Messages – The system integrity is being tested.

 The Emergency Notification System is designed to have overlapping methods of delivery that includes: Text messages, Twitter, Facebook, emails, network pop-ups, intercoms and outdoor public address system.
 Our goal is to keep you informed and safe.

 Sign your friends and family up to receive Alert Text Messages